Oven Baked Chicken Fajitas

 chicken fajitas in flour tortillas garnished with cilantro

-Why I love this baked fajitas recipe
+Why you’ll love these baked chicken fajitas

 Close up of a baking sheet of sliced oven baked chicken fajitas with bell peppers, and onions with cilantro and lime for garnish.

-• What kind of onion is best for fajitas?
 You can really use any onion you have on hand, but yellow or sweet onions would be the best choice.
 I like to use sweet onions for most recipes, and I think they work really well in this fajitas recipe.

-• Do you cut fajita meat before cooking it?
 No. It’s best to cook the fajita meat before cutting it.
 This will help the meat to stay tender and juicy.
 This recipe calls for chicken tenders, so if you’re swapping chicken breasts, you can slice them into chicken tender shapes so they cook faster, but that’s all I would recommend.

 Oven baked fajita chicken, peppers and onions on a tortilla with cilantro and lime.